 At the A-fib Center at St. Mark’s Hospital, we are devoted to providing you with exceptional care for atrial fibrillation.
-By calling (801) 288-4400, you get the help you need to effectively manage your A-fib.
-We are also committed to seeing you face-to-face within one business day of your call to make sure that you are back to health.

 We offer innovative and patient-centered care, from primary care to specialist needs.
 Our collaborative team is constantly working to help you achieve your healthcare goals, whatever those may be.
 Our approach to comprehensive care includes A-fib education, thorough discussion of possible treatment options, lifestyle modification resources and emotional support through our A-fib nurse educator.